CheViana/poc-files/README.md

 # TODO:

-count-en: code to get second transfer job name from env var
++ count-en: code to get second transfer job name from env var
-router: code to get transfer job name and ingress IP from config file
++ router: code to get transfer job name and ingress IP from config file
++ count-en: do really count EN words, instead of filtering out words from hardcoded list with 60 latin words.
 + docs about these